Zplusdragon/PLIP/README.md

 <div align="center"><img src="assets/abstract.png" width="600"></div>

 ## News
+* 🔥[06.1] The code for CMPM/C fine-tuning is released!
+It leads to SOTA performance without bells and whistles!
 * 🔥[05.31] The pre-trained model and zero-shot inference code are released !

 ## SYNTH-PEDES